-- III.15 A registered intermediary should have a good understanding, such that may reasonably be expected of a prudent person carrying on the regulated activity, of any registered scheme and constituent fund which it promotes and/or on which it gives regulated advice, including: - (a) the identity of key parties concerned in the operation or distribution of the registered scheme and/or constituent funds of the scheme (including the approved trustee, investment manager, promoter, sponsor, administrator, custodian and guarantor); - (b) the level of fees and charges relating to the scheme and the various constituent funds in the scheme; - (c) the investment policies, types and levels of risks and terms and conditions of the various constituent funds in the scheme; - (d) the range of services offered by the approved trustee of the scheme and its service providers in relation to the operation or distribution of the scheme; and - (e) general scheme operational issues such as those relating to transfers and withdrawals. - III.16 A principal intermediary should conduct product due diligence on any registered scheme and constituent fund which it promotes and/or on which it gives regulated advice prior to the selling and marketing of such registered scheme and/or constituent fund and on an on-going basis at appropriate interval in order to ensure that its subsidiary intermediaries keep up-to-date on the issues mentioned in III.15.
+- III.14 A registered intermediary should have a good understanding, such that may reasonably be expected of a prudent person carrying on the regulated activity, of any registered scheme and constituent fund which it promotes and/or on which it gives regulated advice, including: - (a) the identity of key parties concerned in the operation or distribution of the scheme (including the approved trustee, investment manager, promoter, sponsor, administrator, custodian and guarantor); - (b) the level of fees and charges relating to the scheme and the various constituent funds in the scheme; - (c) the investment policies, types and levels of risks and terms and conditions of the various constituent funds in the scheme; - (d) the range of services offered by the approved trustee of the scheme and its service providers in relation to the operation or distribution of the scheme; and - (e) general scheme operational issues such as those relating to transfers and withdrawals. - III.15 A principal intermediary should conduct product due diligence on any registered scheme and constituent fund which it promotes and/or on which it gives regulated advice prior to the selling and marketing of such registered scheme and/or constituent fund and on an on-going basis at appropriate interval in order to ensure that its subsidiary intermediaries keep up-to-date on the issues mentioned in III.14.